Autodesk/maya-usd/lib/mayaUsd/nodes/Layer_Saving_Docs.md

 previously-existing shared stage, only the root layer must be passed so that USD will return the existing stage, thus implementing the desired sharing of the stage and session layer.
-We could not possibly pass a session layer, because we don't have it and we want ot find a stage with the root layer and existing session layer, if any are already loaded.
+We could not possibly pass a session layer, because we don't have it and we want to find a stage with the root layer and existing session layer, if any are already loaded.